abcdesktopio/docs/opsdocs/docs/faq.md

 List of questions and answers relating to abcdesktop.io

+A Kubernetes Cloud provider can be Amazon EKS, DigitalOcean DOKS, Azur AKS, Google GKE, or any of others cloud provider with a Kubernetes service.

+## Networking

+This list of questions and answers is relating network, talking about

+- port-forward
+- NodePort
-## NodePort, LoadBalancer
+- LoadBalancer
+- Ingress Controler
+- WebSocket timeout

 ### How can I reach my new service on a Kubernetes cloud provider ?

 I was attempting to deploy the ABCDesktop (kubernetes-version-3.0) for testing my setup with a few of my own desktop applications.
 Everything worked fine when tested locally in my Ubuntu (22.04) machine.
 I then thought to deploy the setup in a Kubernetes cloud provider with 3 nodes cluster.
-How can I reach my new hosted service on a Kubernetes cloud provider ?
+How can I reach my new hosted service on a Kubernetes cloud provider (Amazon EKS, Digital Ocean, Azur AKS, Google GKE) ?

 We use the `kubectl port-forward` to the nginx pod